CivicActions/ssp-toolkit/docs/controls/IR.md

-#### LINCS specific control or LINCS Responsibility

-The DKAN/LINCS Incident Response Plan (<https://github.com/NuCivic/healthdata/wiki/incident-response-plan>) is stored in the CivicActions Github repository.
-CivicActions personnel who are a part of the incident response team will have access to the plan in order to review any updates made to the IR Plan, including CivicActions Security, DKAN Engineering, and Engineering teams.

 #### Amazon Web Services (AWS) US-East/West control support

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  incident response plan.